 There’s no definite answer to this question – clients vary with different ailments, some chronic, some intermittent.
 The therapies to alleviate these conditions varies as well.

-Many clients have walked away from a single massage therapy sessions feeling immediate relief, others have felt a physical improvement from their massage session the next day or a few days later, and some clients have required a series of regularly scheduled massage therapy sessions in order to notice significant improvements.
+Some people walk away from a single massage therapy session feeling immediate relief, others have felt a physical improvement from their massage session the next day or a few days later, and some have required a series of regularly scheduled massage therapy sessions in order to notice significant improvements.